 The objective of the UPF selection in the SMF is to discover available UPF instance(s).
 NFDiscovery can be used to clarify if individual functionalities are supported or non-supported.

-This solution further clarifies if the individual functionalities are available or unavailable out of the discovered UPF(s) so that SMF can accurately select available UPF(s)
+This solution further clarifies if the individual functionalities are available or unavailable out of the discovered UPF(s) while leveraging the current operations so that SMF can accurately select available UPF(s)

 Assumptions: